tanaikech/GeminiWithFiles/README.md

 {Array} object.history History for continuing chat.
 {Array} object.functions If you want to give the custom functions, please use this.
 {String} object.response_mime_type In the current stage, only "application/json" can be used.
+{String} object.responseMimeType In the current stage, only "application/json" can be used.
 {Object} object.systemInstruction Ref: https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini
 {Boolean} object.exportTotalTokens When this is true, the object `usageMetadata` including `promptTokenCount`, `candidatesTokenCount`, `totalTokenCount` is exported.
 At that time, the generated content and `usageMetadata` are returned as an object.
 {Boolean} object.exportRawData The default value is false.
 When this is true, the raw data returned from Gemini API is returned.
+{Object} object.toolConfig The default is null.
+If you want to directly give the object of "toolConfig", please use this.
+{Array} object.tools The default value is null.
+For example, when you want to use "codeExecution", please set `tools: [{ codeExecution: {}}]`.
 ```

 - When you want to use `response_mime_type`, please give `jsonSchema` to generateContent method.
 In the current stage, only `"application/json"` can be used to `response_mime_type`.